Into Spring/Summer 2026

 Fenland Skating.
 A popular display illustrating the winter activities on fen and drain

-Volunteers are working hard on finishing two new public galleries in the courtyard which are due to open in March 2026.
-These galleries will focus on trade and industry in the town plus the newly recreated model railway of Chatteris, which sadly had to be completely dismantled during the move to Park Street.
+Volunteers are working hard on finishing two new public galleries in the courtyard which are due to open in summer 2026.
+These galleries will focus on agriculture, trade and industry in the town plus the newly recreated model railway of Chatteris, which sadly had to be completely dismantled during the move to Park Street.
 Watch trains pass through Chatteris Station as if was in the 1950s and 60s.